-Per A.R.S. §15-2041, a district is eligible for a new school facility if ADM projections indicate that the district will fall below the Minimum School Facility Adequacy Guidelines within two years.
+Per A.R.S. §41-5741, a district is eligible for a new school facility if ADM projections indicate that the district will fall below the Minimum School Facility Adequacy Guidelines within two years.
 The size of the award is based on the amount of square footage needed within one to five years for an elementary school, and within four to eight years for a middle or high school.

-New Construction Process (Modified September 6, 2007, August 14, 2008 and March 4, 2015)
+New Construction Process (Modified September 6, 2007, August 14, 2008, March 4, 2015, March 2, 2022)

-A. Process and Procedures for Reviewing New Construction Requests Received Through Capital Plans (Adopted February 2000, Modified August 14, 2008 and March 4, 2015)
+A. Process and Procedures for Reviewing New Construction Requests Received Through Capital Plans (Adopted February 2000, Modified August 14, 2008, March 4, 2015, March 2, 2022)

-A.R.S. §15-2041 provides for district governing boards to develop and annually update a capital plan.
-If the capital plan indicates a need for a new school or an addition to an existing school within the next four years, the district is to submit the plan to the School Facilities Board (See SFB website, https://sfb.az.gov, District Access, Annual Reporting).
+A.R.S. §41-5741 provides for district governing boards to develop and annually update a capital plan.
+If the capital plan indicates a need for a new school or an addition to an existing school within the next four years, the district is to submit the plan to the Division of School Facilities Oversight Board (See the Division of School Facilities Oversight Board website, https://sfb.az.gov, District Access, Annual Reporting).

-- District Submittal: Districts submit Capital Plans on September 1 with ADM/enrollment information, a description of the projects requested, a description of projects planned with local funds, and information regarding parcels of land owned by the district.
-This packet is the basis for staff consideration and recommendations to the Board for new school and/or additional space funding. - Staff Review: Staff reviews the district's student population projections and develops a separate set of ADM projections.
-Staff verifies residential development via discussions with development specialists and analysis of demographic data to prepare a New Construction Analysis for each district submitting a request. - Board Approval: Staff recommendations are presented to the Board for consideration.
-At the time the Board is making its decision, the New Construction Analysis is available to the Board members and the applicant district.
+- District Submittal: Districts submit Capital Plans on September 1 with ADM/enrollment information, a description of the projects requested, a description of projects planned with local funds, and information regarding land for the projects requested.
+Instructions are on each screen. - Staff Review: Staff reviews the district's student population projections and develops a separate set of ADM projections.
+Staff verifies residential development via discussions with development specialists and analysis of demographic data to prepare a Capital Plan Analysis for each district submitting a request. - Board Approval: Staff recommendations are presented to the Board for consideration.
+At the time the Board is making its decision, the Capital Plan Analysis is available to the Board members and the applicant district.
 The applicant district may address the Board. - District Notification: Upon approval by the Board, staff notifies the applicant district of the action and provides Terms and Conditions to the district.
-The district has 60 days from the date of notification to officially accept, in writing, funding for the square footage approved by the Board or the approval expires.
 Acceptance of the funding is signaled by agreement with the Terms and Conditions.

-B. Calculation of Student Capacity (Modified September 6, 2007, August 14, 2008, November 4, 2009, November 2, 2011, March 4, 2015 and October 2, 2019)
+B. Calculation of Student Capacity (Modified September 6, 2007, August 14, 2008, November 4, 2009, November 2, 2011, March 4, 2015, October 2, 2019, March 2, 2022)